mandeep170/projectjellyfish/README.md

  - Project Configuration
     - When a new project has been requested, the marketplace must be updated to include the project APP code and the funding amount available for the project.
 Navigate to Content>Add Content>Project to create a new project and populate the appropriate title, organic group credits, and application code information.

-6. Updating FAQs
+6) Updating FAQs
  - Navigate to Content
  - Select "FAQ" from the Type drop down menu and click Filter
  - Click "+ Add Content" and click on FAQ
  - Create an FAQ by filling in the question and response fields and then click Save

 ##Configuring the Cloud Engine
-1. Use your favorite command-line accessible text editor to edit the Cloud Engine configruration file:
+1) Use your favorite command-line accessible text editor to edit the Cloud Engine configruration file:
 ```Bash
 /opt/cloudengine/servicemix/etc/com.bah.cloudengine.cfg
 ```
-2. Make the following changes to the file, then write+exit:
+2) Make the following changes to the file, then write+exit:
  - Insert the Marketplace, Engine, or Gateway IP addresses where they are referenced
  - Set "marketplace.restKey" to the Receive-API Key from the Broker Order Communications Page in the Marketplace
-3. Restart the Cloud Engine
+3) Restart the Cloud Engine
 ```Bash
 service servicemix-service restart
 ```

 ##Configuring the Cloud Gateway
-1. Adding Providers
+1) Adding Providers
- - Cloud Providers
-    - Navigate to Clouds>Providers
+    - For cloud providers, navigate to Clouds>Providers; for infrastructure providers, navigate to Infrastructure>Providers
-    - Click on the Configuration drop down menu, and select "+ add a New Cloud Provider"
+    - Click on the Configuration drop down menu, and select "+ add a New Cloud Provider," or "+ add a New Infrastructure Provider"
-    - In the Basic Information section, add a name, select a provider type from the drop down menu, and fill in corresponding fields
+    - In the Basic Information section, add a name, select a provider type from the drop down menu, and fill in the corresponding fields
     - In the Credentials section, enter your security information for the provider you selected
     - Click Validate and then click Add

- - Infrastructure Providers
-    - Navigate to Infrastructure>Providers
-    - Click on the Configuration drop down menu, and select "+ add a New Infrastructure Provider"
-    - In the Basic Information section, add a name, select a provider type from the drop down menu, and fill in corresponding fields
-    - In the Credentials section, enter your security information for the provider you selected
-    - Click Validate and then click Add

-2. Adding Catalog Items
+2) Adding Catalog Items
  - Navigate to Services>Catalogs
  - Click on the Catalog Items accordion tab
  - Click on the Configuration drop down menu, and select "+ add a New Catalog Item"